opnfv/yardstick/docs/testing/developer/devguide/devguide_nsb_prox.rst

           ``configs/vpe_user_table.lua`` : ````
           ``configs/vpe_rules.lua`` : ````
         prox_generate_parameter: True

+   ``interface_speed_gbps`` - this specifies the speed of the interface in Gigabits Per Second.
+This is used to calculate pps(packets per second).
+   If the interfaces are of different speeds, then this specifies the speed of the slowest interface.
+This parameter is optional.
+If omitted the interface speed defaults to 10Gbps.

    ``prox_files`` - this specified that a number of addition files need to be provided for the test to run correctly.
 This files